 - 1/4 cup olive oil

-- 1/2 a lemon, juiced
+- 1/2 lemon, juiced

-- 1/4 cup grated pecorino romano cheese
+- 1/4 cup grated pecorino romano cheese, plus more for serving

-- 1 pinch red chile flakes
+- Pinch red chile flakes